Sen. Tom Cotton: Americans won't want Harris to lead when they "get a better look at her and her radical positions"

 Washington — Sen. Tom Cotton said on Sunday that Americans won't want Vice President Kamala Harris to lead the nation after they learn more about her, urging more press scrutiny of the presumptive Democratic nominee who vaulted to the top of the ticket in recent weeks.

-"When the American people get a better look at her and her radical positions, I think you're gonna see that they don't want her to continue the Biden-Harris legacy," Cotton said on "Face the Nation" on Sunday.
+"When the American people get a better look at her and her radical positions, I think you're gonna see that they don't want her to continue the Biden-Harris legacy," Cotton said on "Face the Nation with Margaret Brennan" on Sunday.

 The Arkansas Republican criticized Harris for being the presumptive nominee for two weeks without providing any opportunity for unscripted moments or questions from the press.
 He said when she does encounter the media, she'll have to answer for her positions on issues like energy and gun policy.